Root Canal Treatment

-When the inner pulp of a tooth becomes infected, common symptoms include deep pain or soreness, and swelling.
-However, in some cases, there are no symptoms at all.
-If you notice a change in your oral health, or if an infection is detected during your routine exams, Dr. Layth Ghanim may recommend a root canal treatment to heal and restore your tooth.
-Root canals may also be necessary is you have a large cavity that has reached the nerve of your tooth, or if it has been cracked.
+When the inner pulp of a tooth becomes infected, common symptoms can include deep pain, soreness, and swelling.
+If you notice a change in your oral health or have an infection detected during a routine exam, Dr. Ghanim may recommend root canal therapy to heal and restore your tooth.

 Meet With an Endodontist

-After your root canal procedure, you will have a few follow-up visits with Dr. Layth.
-During these visits; we will perform the final build up and create a customized dental crown to restore the full health of your tooth.
+After your root canal procedure, you will have a few follow-up visits with Dr. Ghanim.
+During these visits, we will create a customized dental crown to restore the full health of your tooth.

-If you are experiencing any dental pain, we encourage you to call Arlington Dental Excellence at 703-525-0157 and schedule your appointment to learn whether you require root canal treatment in Arlington, Virginia.
-Our dentists and team are here to care for your smile!
+If you are experiencing any dental pain, we encourage you to call Arlington Dental Excellence at 703-525-0157 and schedule your appointment.
+Our highly-skilled dentists and team are here to care for your smile!